-- consciousness - debate among modern philosophers John Searles, Daniel Dennett - can it be explained as an "illusion" of perceiving stream of perceptual states?
+- Brains have inherent parallelism - Cognitive processes like perception, memory, and reasoning operate in parallel - Distributed nature (and plasticity) makes brains fault-tolerant - The mind compensates for missing info, and constantly tries multiple ways to interpret and explain the data it senses - Psychological models of Consciousness - debate among modern philosophers John Searles, Daniel Dennett - can it be explained as an "illusion" of perceiving stream of perceptual states?

-- (Major paradigms for intelligence and problem-solving) - Symbolic AI (John McCarthy; Herb Simon; Alan Newell) - Symbol Systems Hypothesis thoughts are like discrete abstract tokens that relate to and generate other tokens (e.g. by reminding or classification or inference) - GPS (General Problem Solver) algebra problems, checkers, question-answering... - ACT (Jon Anderson) psychology-based simulation of memory and rules (production system) that simulates human subject task performance - SOAR (Alan Newell) Universal Subgoaling (when stuck, humans create a new search space to figure out how to get unstuck) - Is this the (only) path to truly intelligent behavior? - strengths: tractable for computing (world idealized as discrete states, production rules) - weaknesses: 1) uncertainty/partial matching; 2) need to program a huge network of concepts and rules to do anything productive ("knowledge engineers"); 3) brittleness
+- (Major paradigms for intelligence and problem-solving) - Symbolic AI (John McCarthy; Herb Simon; Alan Newell) - Symbol Systems Hypothesis thoughts are like discrete abstract tokens that relate to and generate other tokens (e.g. by reminding or classification or inference) - GPS (General Problem Solver) algebra problems, checkers, questionanswering... - ACT (Jon Anderson) psychology-based simulation of memory and rules (production system) that simulates human subject task performance - SOAR (Alan Newell) Universal Subgoaling (when stuck, humans create a new search space to figure out how to get unstuck)